nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+Deletes the specified employee from the ExecutivePro database.

-Format: `delete INDEX`
+Format: `delete EMPLOYEE_ID`

-* Deletes the person at the specified `INDEX`.
+* Deletes the details of the employee with the specific `EMPLOYEE_ID`.
-* The index refers to the index number shown in the displayed person list.
+* The  EMPLOYEE_ID refers to the id of an employee shown in the displayed employees list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The EMPLOYEE_ID **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+`delete 2` deletes the employee with EMPLOYEE_ID 2 in ExecutivePro.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Clearing all entries : `clear`